 With each of your personas developed, you can then see exactly what you need to do to lower their concerns, give them the information they need, be clear about the expectations, and help them fulfill their goals.

-Optimize your pages based on A/B test data
+2. Optimize your pages based on A/B test data.

 Before you make any change on one of your site’s pages, you need to have data on which to base your decision.
 The best way to get this data is through A/B testing.

 A/B testing gives you real-life data based on your visitors’ actions.
-You don’t assume anything; you see how your visitors behave, and from this behavior, you can base your decisions.
+You don’t assume anything; you see how your visitors behave and you can base your decisions on this behavior.

 - Your analytics provider